 Breaking Down the Positives

-- You’re very limited on options for bezel engagement ring styles if you shop at a physical jewelry store.
+- You have limited options for bezel engagement ring styles in physical jewelry stores.

-- Diamonds in bezels let in less light than other settings.
-You might have to sacrifice light reflection for more protection for your stone.
+- Diamonds set in bezels reduce light reflection but offer more protection for the stone.

 Breaking Down the Drawbacks:

 When choosing a bezel for your stone, you limit your options for engagement ring types.
 The biggest downside of a bezel is the restricted choices.
 Brick-and-mortar jewelry stores have a limited selection of bezel settings.
 You’ll find more options online, but if you’re set on a bezel, your choices for keeping your diamond secure in the band are limited to the three main styles listed.
 However, there are other flush setting options that provide protection for your diamonds around their edges without using bezels.

 The other part that might concern your about is how it impacts the sparkle of your diamond or gemstone.
 When buying diamonds, many prioritize the sparkle and choose round diamonds as their diamond shape with ideal or Excellent cut grades, which are pricier than those with Very Good or Good cut grades.
 However, putting these diamonds in a bezel can hide their full impact and symmetry.
 This may be a way to save money or focus on other factors like color grades or carat weight since a Very Good cut round diamond will look similar to an ideal cut in a full setting.

 Bezel vs. Prongs